aakashr02/ChatApplication/README.md

 The chat application is designed in the following 3 approaches.

 ### Approach 1 : Iterative Serving
 In this approach, the clients are served one after the other, as the requests arrive.
-The requests are drpped after a certain timeout if they are not handled.
+The requests are dropped after a certain timeout if they are not handled.
 A separate thread keeps a check on the timeout for each of the clients in the queue and removes the client that have timed out.
 Another thread, picks clients from the queue in FIFO order and serves it.

 ### Approach 2 : MultiThreading
 In this approach, multiple clients are served simultaneously - a new thread is spawn for every new client.
-However, there is a cap set on the number of threads created (here MAX_THREADS is set to 16 as there are 16 cores).
-The other clients wait in the queue and are removed if the timeout is reached.
+The other wait in the queue and are removed if the timeout is reached.

 ### Approach 3 : Forking
 In this approach, multiple clients are served simultaneously - a new child process is created for every new client.
-However, there is a cap set on the number of threads created (here MAX_PROCESSES is set to 16 as there are 16 cores).
-The other clients wait in the queue and are removed if the timeout is reached.
+The clients wait in the queue and are removed if the timeout is reached.

 ## Performance before and after Logging (Disk IO)